-The changes between the Version 1 and Version 2 minimal preprocessing pipelines highlight the need for users to be sure to keep track of version numbers when analyzing HCP data.
+Remember to be sure to keep track of version numbers when analyzing HCP data.
 Version numbers of the relevant HCP pipelines used to process the data in each HCP dataset are available in the release notes directory packaged in each dataset archive (see Preprocessing pipelines below).
 For example, the archive 100307_3T_tfMRI_EMOTION_preproc.zip contains the file release-notes-tfMRI_EMOTION_preprocess.txt: